 With that dooming vision tunneling towards them, the thousands of troops really didn’t have much in the way of caution.

 “Some died in bar brawls or lover’s spat gone wrong.
 Some crossed the mob and simply disappeared.
 Even a report of three died in a poker argument in an actual Mexican Standoff with itchy triggers.
 But, the most common way they went was by suicide.
 They were mostly just scared kids, and when it was time to deploy, some would find a rifle and end it all.”

 The Besty, and the area that surrounds it is full of restless spirits.
 People who have stayed in the Besty have felt leather boots marching up and down the hallways in the middle of the night; mind you, people that have no idea of the hotel’s shadowy past.
 The after-hours staff has been taught to ignore doors that slam on their own, pay no attention bizarre stench of cigars, and try to ignore the continued pokes and nudges they might feel as they travel down some of the renovated sections.

 One of the more common phenomena is encountering stacks of coins or stones – inexplicably – appearing just before dawn under one of the hotel’s many ground floor entrances and full-length windows.

-Some of the more macabre signs of ghostly inhabitants have been documented by the South Beach Police Department.
-The police barging into the lobby on a regular basis; patrons of the spot or passersby reporting a loud bang: “like a gunshot round, but louder…” Remember those suicides?
+The South Beach Police Department has documented some of the more macabre signs of ghostly inhabitants.
+The police barging into the lobby regularly; patrons of the spot or passersby reporting a loud bang: “like a gunshot round, but louder…” Remember those suicides?
 Most were committed by a semi-automatic Garand Rifle.